 Unfortunately, various barriers may hinder the achievement of a successful outcome.
 Developmental delay, physical/mental disability, and acute or chronic disease all are potential reasons for noncompliance.
 Reasons for noncompliance in the healthy, communicating child often are more subtle and difficult to diagnose.
-Major factors contributing to poor cooperation can include fears transmitted from parents, a previous unpleasant dental or medical experience, inadequate preparation for the first encounter in the dental environment, or dysfunctional parenting practices.
-24-26
+Major factors contributing to poor cooperation can include fears transmitted from parents, a previous unpleasant and/or painful dental or medical experience, inadequate preparation for the first encounter in the dental environment, or dysfunctional parenting practices.
+(41,54,55)

 To alleviate these barriers, the dentist should become a teacher.
-The dentist's methods should include assessing the patient's developmental level and comprehension skills, directing a message to that level, and having a patient who is attentive to the message being delivered (ie, good communication).
+The dentist's methods should include active listening and observation of the child's body language, assessing the patient's developmental level and comprehension skills, directing a message to that level, and having a patient who is attentive to the message being delivered (ie, good communication).
 To deliver quality dental treatment safely and develop an educated patient, the "teacher-student" roles and relationship must be established and maintained.
+11,29 Another way to reduce barriers is to establish a dental home 74 as early as possible.
+The dental home provides an ongoing relationship between the dentist, patient, and parent to facilitate communication and positive attitude and behaviors.
+29,74 Early preventive care leads to less dental disease, decreased treatment needs, and fewer opportunities for negative experiences.
+29,74